commenthol/parseurl-fast/README.md

 [![Build Status](https://secure.travis-ci.org/commenthol/parseurl-fast.svg?branch=master)](https://travis-ci.org/commenthol/parseurl-fast)

 Parses an url with memoization using a single safe regex.
+Targets node only, so don't try to use in browser.
+Focuses on urls used at the server side.

 Returns same parsing result as [url.parse][] except:
-- Does not parse file URIs `file://`
 - Does not parse `javascript` URIs
+- Does not parse some schemes.
+Please check `excludes` in `test/conformance.test.js`

 ## Usage